umulbaningulzar/hello-world/README.md

 # What is markdown?
-This is a demo to show the markdown formats.
+Markdown is a simple markup language that enables easy text formatting.
-Let's try a few different things.
+Let's explore its features.

 ## Number 1 Bold
 ------------------------------------